sinansonmez/lazy-jumphost/README.md

 Use the Start/Stop buttons to manage tunnels and Refresh to update status.

 Use `-debug` to show a debug log panel inside the UI.
+ANSI color codes from remote commands are stripped in the debug output.

+Password prompts appear once per connection start and are reused for the Cloud SQL access step and the SSH tunnel.
+If the password is incorrect, you'll be prompted again when the remote asks.